 Homepage of the site 'What to do with your life?'

-Why is love for one's neighbor not a solid foundation for living well together?
+Why is love for one's neighbor not a solid foundation for living together well?

-Let us recall the four steps of an effective problem-solving process:
+Let us recall here the four steps of effective problem-solving:

 1. Recognize the problem.